SPC Sample Size Impact on SPC

 A sample size should be selected that will align the statistical properties of the control chart with what are practically significant changes.

-That is, effective control charts will detect process changes that have a practical significance while minimizing signals resulting from smaller changes that are of minimal concern.
+That is, effective control charts will detect process changes that have a practical significance while minimizing signals resulting from smaller changes of minimal concern.

 In this webinar, we explore the impact that chart selection and sample size have on chart sensitivity (the ability to detect changes).

-The factors to be considered when determining the sample size are explored and examples of determining an appropriate sample size for a typical application are presented.
+The factors to be considered when determining the sample size and examples of an appropriate sample size for a typical application are presented.

 The relationship between sample size and sampling frequency is also discussed.